bioFAM/MOFA/README.md

 ```
 AttributeError: 'module' object has no attribute 'core.entry_point
 ```
-This means that either (1) you did not install the mofa Python package (see above), or (2) you have multiple python installations and R is not detecting the correct one where mofa is installed.
+This means that either:
+(1) you did not install the mofa Python package (follow instructions above)
+(2) you have multiple python installations and R is not detecting the correct one where mofa is installed.
 You need to find out the right Python interpreter, which usually will be the one you get when running `which python` in the terminal.
 You can test if the mofa packaged is installed by running INSIDE python: `import mofa`.
-Once everything if figured out, specify the following at the beginning of your R script:
+Once everything is figured out, specify the following at the beginning of your R script:
 ```
 library(reticulate)
 use_python("YOUR_PYTHON_PATH")
 ```
 You can read more about the [reticulate](https://rstudio.github.io/reticulate/) package and [how it integrates Python and R](https://rstudio.github.io/reticulate/articles/versions.html)

+**(Q) I don't like R, can I run everythinbg from Python?**
+Yes you can, and we recommend this for training, as it will be slightly faster.
+See [this template script](XXX).
+However, we don't provide downstream analysis functions with Python, we don't like it for plotting.
+Sorry.

 **(Q) How many factors should I use?**
 Similar to other Factor Analysis models, this is a hard question to answer.
 It depends depends on the data set and the aim of the analysis.
 As a general rule, the bigger the data set, the higher the number of factors that you will likely retrieve, and the less the variance that will be explained per factor.